alelievr/Modern-Rendering-Introduction/Rasterization.md

 > Note that for the sake of clarity I'll only talk about how the rasterizer work in a Discrete GPU.
 If you're interested in learning how rasterization work with different architectures like TBRD check out [GPU architecture types explained
 ](https://www.rastergrid.com/blog/gpu-tech/2021/07/gpu-architecture-types-explained/).

-Let's take a look at a diagram representing all the steps happening during rasterization of a very simple shader.
+Let's take a look at a diagram representing all the steps happening during rasterization of a simple shader.
 Note that the order of some steps can change depending on the graphics API or GPU but the overall layout remains similar.

 ![](Media/Images/SimpleRasterization.png)